UV sensitivity of Casimir energy: Summary and discussions

 \section{Summary and discussions}

-We have calculated the global Casimir energy in a simple model whose one spatial dimension is compactified on $S^1/Z_2$ using the cutoff regularization scheme.
-We keep the cutoff scales finite, and evaluate the deviation from the conventional result.
+We have numerically estimate the UV cutoff dependence of the global Casimir energy in a simple scalar model whose one spatial dimension is compactified on $S^1/Z_2$.
+We keep the cutoff scales finite, and evaluate the deviation from the conventional result obtained in the zeta-function regularization, which implicitly discards the UV physics information.
 This deviation originates from the contribution of the KK modes near the cutoff scale~$m_n\sim\Lmd$.
 We can easily show that the sharp cutoff for the KK masses leads to a large deviation, which changes the sign of the Casimir energy.
 When $\Lmd R>10^3$, this energy is of $\cO(10^{-5}\Lmd R)$.
-Instead of adopting such a sharp cutoff, we introduce the damping function and insert it into the infinite KK summation.
+Instead of adopting such a sharp cutoff, we introduce a damping function and insert it into the infinite KK summation.
 We consider two types of the damping function.
 One is the Gaussian-type and the other is the kink-type.
 In the former case, the contributions near the cutoff scale are well suppressed, and the result almost agrees with the conventional one.
 In the latter case, the calculations take into account the modes near the cutoff, but the deviation from the conventional result still remains tiny unless the kink is extremely steep.
 When the hierarchy between the compactification scale~$1/R$ and the cutoff scales~$\Lmd$, $\tl{\Lmd}$ is large, the conventional result is reproduced for a wide range of the kink parameter~$A$ defined in (\ref{kink:g}).
 However, if the hierarchy is not large enough, such a region becomes narrow and the contributions from the KK modes near the cutoff tend to give a non-negligible contribution to the Casimir energy.

-It is commonly believed that the Casimir energy is UV insensitive, and is determined only by the low-lying KK modes.
-However, the above-mentioned results show that it is not always true.
 Since the 5D extra-dimensional model is non-renormalizable and should be regarded as an effective theory, it is expected that the contribution of the KK modes to the vacuum energy becomes suppressed as the KK mass approaches to the cutoff scale of the 5D theory due to the effect of the UV physics.
 Our result indicates that the Casimir energy can receive sizable contribution from the modes near the cutoff scale, depending on how much the contribution to the vacuum energy is damped near the cutoff.
 In particular, such a deviation from the conventional result tends to appear when the cutoff scale is not far from the compactification scale.